Lab Members

 Blue Lab

-Danielle Garten ‘24 is a junior studying Psychology, Education Studies, and Environmental Studies from Baltimore, Maryland.
+Danielle Garten ‘24 (she/her) is a Psychology, Education Studies, and Environmental Studies triple major from Baltimore, Maryland.
 She is president of the Wesleyan Jewish Community, a member of the club badminton team, and a tour guide for the Office of Admissions.
 She is interested in pursuing a career in environmental education after graduation.
-In her free time, she enjoys cooking, reading mystery novels, and playing trivia
+In her free time, she enjoys cooking, reading mystery novels, and playing trivia.

 Yellow Lab